roger2000hk/godbase/sets/README.md

 	// second result is true if key was found

 	Last(start, end int, key Key) (int, bool)

+	// loads keys into set, from start
+	// keys are assumed to be in order, no dup checks are performed
+	// for hashed sets; first key decides slot
+	Load(start int, keys...Key)

 	// inserts key into set, from start; rejects dup keys if multi=false
 	// returns updated set and final index, or org set and -1 if dup